jmau111-org/threat_model_streamers/README.md

 **Online streamers are primary targets** in 2023, especially the most popular ones, as they usually generate substantial revenues and have a large audience (hundred of thousands, perhaps millions of viewers/subscribers).

+Note that having "only" hundreds of subscribers is enough to become an attractive target.

 ## Disclaimer

 This very short guide is based on personal thoughts/researches and only provided for convenience.
 I'm not trying to speak with authority.